-Early Childhood Education M.Ed.-This program is designed for graduate candidates to gain advanced knowledge of early childhood education.
-The ECE Program will prepare graduates to work in Head Start, ECEAP (Early Childhood Education and Assistance Program) and public/private preschools or, upon ECE add-on endorsement, eligible to work in P-3.
+Early Childhood Education Graduate Certificate - This program is designed for graduate candidates to gain advanced knowledge of early childhood education.
+The ECE Program prepares candidates to work in Head Start, ECEAP (Early Childhood Education and Assistance Program) and public/private preschools.
+This emphasis area does not lead to an initial, residency teaching certificate.
+However, candidates who hold a valid Washington State teaching certificate, complete program requirements, and complete the NES assessment are then eligible for recommendation for the add-on endorsement.

-This program foundation is based on principles of developmentally appropriate practice and Universal Design for Learning.
-The coursework is aligned with Washington State Core Competencies for Early Care and Education Professionals, the ECE Endorsement Competencies for the State of Washington Educator Standards Board, and the National Association for the Education of Young Children (NAEYC) Standards for Early Childhood Preparation Programs.
+Our program foundation is based on principles of developmentally appropriate practice and Universal Design for Learning.
+Our coursework is aligned with Washington State Core Competencies for Early Care and Education Professionals, the ECE Endorsement Competencies for the State of Washington Educator Standards Board, and the National Association for the Education of Young Children (NAEYC) Standards for Early Childhood Preparation Programs.